KimLensico/reading-notes/README.md

 # reading-notes
 Reading notes for Code 102

-## About Me
-I am Kim.
-I am a student for code-102d18.

 ## Growth Mindset
 What growth mindset means to me is: to continually learn and adjust to what the most efficient way to continually expand my knowledge.